The

 woods to some nearby tower and see if “Old Tom” really sleeps

-trees.
-A sound very much like the one a Geiger counter emits when registering
+very much like the one a Geiger counter emits when registering the presence

-the presence of radioactive crap can be heard and a point-of-view shot
+of radioactive crap can be heard and a point-of-view shot shows us that

-shows us that something is closing in on Willie through the woods.
-The
+something is closing in on Willie through the woods.
+The boy quite naturally

-boy quite naturally freaks out and commences to skedaddle quite furiously.
+freaks out and commences to skedaddle quite furiously.
+He exits the

-He exits the woods doing about Mach 5 and Ian is puzzled by his behavior.
+woods doing about Mach 5 and Ian is puzzled by his behavior.
+Willie

-good idea when it comes to that “running like hell” thing
+idea when it comes to that “running like hell” thing and

 Fade out.